PasaLab/Octopus-DF/README.md

 print(odf.loc[0:10:2,:])
 print(odf.filter(like='1'))
 ```
-For declarative interface such as SymbolDataframe, using Octopus-DF is like using spark, due to its lazy computation, you should call `compute()` to do the calculation.
+For declarative interfaces such as SymbolDataframe, using Octopus-DF is like using spark.
+Due to its lazy computation mechanism, you should call `compute()` to do the calculation.
 ### SymbolDataFrame

 ```python